Hill Harper: Awards and recognition

 In the fall of 2008, Harper was initiated as a member of the Alpha Phi Alpha fraternity with his Co-Initiates (called "Line Brothers") Dr. Naim Akbar of Florida State University and former NFL player Leo LeMarcus Newman.

-Harper won the NAACP Image Award for Outstanding Actor in a Drama Series for three consecutive years (2008–2010) for his portrayal of Dr. Sheldon Hawkes on CSI: NY.
-Previously he had been nominated for the award for three consecutive years (2005–2007), for the same character.
-In 2000, he had also been nominated for the award, for his role in the medical drama City of Angels.
-On January 9, 2014, his book Letters to an Incarcerated Brother: Encouragement, Hope, and Healing for Inmates and Their Loved Ones was nominated for an NAACP Image Award for Outstanding Literary Work – Non-Fiction.
-This book, along with his three other published works, make him a 4-time New York Times Bestselling Author.

 He was also a recipient of the 2011 Freedom Award, which honors individuals who have made significant contributions in civil rights and who have laid the foundation for present and future leaders in the battle for human rights.
 The award was conferred upon Harper from the National Civil Rights Museum in Memphis for "his nonprofit foundation, [the] Manifest Your Destiny Foundation."

 In 2018, the Audience Development Committee, Inc. (AUDELCO) nominated Hill Harper for a Vivian Robinson Award; Lead Actor in a Play, for his role as Walter "Rooftop" Desmond in the Off-Broadway play: Our Lady of 121st Street.

 On Sunday, December 5, 2021, the Boston, Massachusetts' Museum of African American History honored Hill Harper with a Living Legends award - The Garrison Silver Cup.

 People magazine named Hill Harper as one of the "Sexiest Men Alive" for 2004, and again for 2014.

 Personal life

 While writing his book The Wealth Cure: Putting Money In Its Place, Harper was diagnosed with thyroid cancer.
 After treatment, he was given a clean bill of health.

 In November 2015, Harper received a call to adopt a baby boy.
-He agreed, and by May 2017, the adoption of Pierce (named after Pierce Brosnan) Hill Harper was finalized.
+He agreed, and by May 2017, the adoption was finalized.

-In 2018, Harper purchased and moved into the Charles T. Fisher Mansion in Detroit.
+In 2018, Harper purchased and moved into the historic Charles T. Fisher Mansion in Detroit, Michigan.